MichaelORegan/Fibonacci/README.md

 # Exercise 2 (fib.py)
 ## Fibonacci Name

 This algorithim run in python code will return the nth fibonacci number.
-The nth fibonacci number based on the first and last letter of your name and adding their relative position on the ASCII table together to get a numebr.
+The nth fibonacci number based on the first and last letter of your name and adding their relative position on the ASCII table together to get a number.

 # Exercise 3 (collatz.py)